Technical documentation

 | Admin unlock | Platform administrators can unlock accounts immediately from the platform-admin Users panel |

-Recovery approval governance: High-value recoveries require sign-off before they can execute — segregation of duties is enforced by the platform, not left to process.
-Approval authority is threshold-based and configurable per workspace: recoveries at or above the workspace's approval threshold require Manager approval, and those at or above the higher Director threshold require Director-level sign-off.
+Recovery approval governance: High-value recoveries require sign-off before they can execute, segregation of duties is enforced by the platform, not left to process.
+Approval authority is threshold-based and configurable per workspace: recoveries at or above the workspace's approval threshold require management approval, and those at or above the higher senior threshold require senior-management sign-off.
 Below the threshold no approval is required.
-Thresholds default to £10,000 (Manager) and £50,000 (Director) and are set by Admins under Settings → Approvals.
-The gate is enforced server-side — an over-threshold recovery cannot execute without a recorded approval — and every approval decision is written to the immutable audit lineage as a governance event.
+Thresholds default to £10,000 (management) and £50,000 (senior management) and are set by Admins under Settings → Approvals.
+The gate is enforced server-side, an over-threshold recovery cannot execute without a recorded approval, and every approval decision is written to the immutable audit lineage as a governance event.

 Platform administrator actions: LeakIQ platform administrators have access to a set of privileged user management actions, each of which is written to the audit log.